joelkm/joelkm/README.md

 # Hi there 👋 I'm Joel!

+##M e
-- 🦾 I’m a full-stack software developer
+- 🦾 I’m a backend developer
 - 🏠 I'm based in Valencia, Spain
 - 🤔 My working preference?
-Backend development 🤓
+Node.js 🤓
 - 📜 I write about tech and programming in a <a href="https://www.smarktek.com/">blog</a>
 - 🤖 I’m looking to collaborate on innovative projects
 - 📫 How to reach me: Social links (left sidebar) or joelkasmor16@gmail.com